Carousel (Blink-182 song): Reception

-Consequence of Sound, in a 2015 top 10 of the band's best songs, ranked it as number five, commenting, "The song may very well have perfected the '90s pop-punk formula: unlike the audience, four-chord sugar and the caffeinated heartbeat of Scott Raynor's drum fills never age."
-In 2016, Stereogum ranked the song number six on their list of the 10 greatest Blink-182 songs, and in 2022, Kerrang ranked the song number four on their list of the 20 greatest Blink-182 songs.
+The song has been widely called a fan favorite.
+Consequence, in a 2015 top 10 of the band's best songs, ranked it as number five, with Dan Caffrey commenting: "The song may very well have perfected the '90s pop-punk formula: unlike the audience, four-chord sugar and the caffeinated heartbeat of Scott Raynor's drum fills never age."
+Pranav Trewn at Stereogum ranked it at number six among the band's ten best tunes, and characterized "Carousel" as one of Blink-182's earliest and most emotionally resonant songs: "As the first song from the very first Blink LP, "Carousel" comes off as a statement of intent."